 Narrative fiction relies heavily on characters observing and explaining the world around them in order to move the plot forward and reveal important details to readers.

 But when those details are filtered through one character’s perception of things, there’s no way to know what parts of their story are

 An unreliable narrator is a character in a story who tells about events that are supposedly true, but the reader discovers that the plot is actually based on their own false perceptions or misunderstanding.
 The plot cannot be trusted because of the narrator’s unreliability.

 Totally unreliable narrators are ones whose unreliability is so profound that it might be difficult to work out the truth.
 It’s a bit like how certain religions believe that we can never know the real truth behind God and his mysterious ways.
 Totally unreliable narrators can be found in crime novels, mysteries, and thrillers.

-Partially reliable narrators are more common and arguably more effective as they allow us to surer of what is happening in the plot as well as being able to explore a character’s inner thoughts and emotions.
-But they can still present some surprises by having twists and turns only revealed at the end of the story.
+Partially reliable narrators are more common and arguably more effective as they allow us to be sure of what is happening in the plot as well as being able to explore a character’s inner thoughts and emotions.
+But they can still present some surprises by having twists and turns only revealed at the end of the story

 Some examples of partially unreliable narrators include:

 In “The Great Gatsby” by F Scott Fitzgerald, Nick Caraway is Gatsby’s neighbor who claims to be an honest narrator who has no reason to lie about what he has seen but he still holds something back from us.